mov-rax/zig-validate/README.md

 The `Target.Output` means that it requires the `Target` to have a public declaration named `Output` whose value is a type.

-Requirements for functions that must be implemented by the generic type are defined as `const _functionName = functionType`.
-The underscore is an optional but reccommended naming scheme for type requirements due to zig limitations on namespacing, resulting in ambiguity when calling functions on the output type.
+Requirements for functions that must be implemented by the generic type are defined as `const functionName = functionType`.
+Due to zig limitations on namespacing and in order to avoid name collisions, the definition and implementation are separated in the output type's `Validator` and `Target` declarations respectively.

-_Note: requirements may have an underscore, but the name of function implementation itself in the `Target` **must not contain the underscore**._

 Default implementations can be defined in the  `Validator` just like any other `struct` in zig.
 However, due to the lack of overloading and namespacing limitations, they **must not be implemented** by the `Target`.